How to fit an outside tap

 The most common outside taps will come with an old-type brass tap connector.
 I normally throw these away when I’m fitting an outside tap because they are not made for quick-connect hose connections.

-How to Fix a Dripping Outside Tap
+How to Fix a Drip

 • Tighten the leaking nut